If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 The number of children that are overweight has doubled since the 70s.

-Overweight children and adolescents are at a higher risk for many health problems, as well as being put into a category of risk later in life due to poor habits in childhood.
+Overweight children and adolescents are at a higher risk for many health problems and are put into a category of risk later in life due to poor habits in childhood.

 Some overweight children and adolescents are at risk for health problems like cardiovascular disease, high blood pressure, high cholesterol, type 2 diabetes, hepatic steatosis, and sleep apnea.

-It is important to routinely participate in physical activity at a young age.
+It is important to participate in physical activity at a young age routinely.